|The purposes of the American

 The Association sponsors annual meetings

-with Universities to mesh the experiences from Association members with
+with Universities and other sponsors to mesh the experiences from Association members with

-academia to provide for the rapid development of a superior grade and quantity
+academia and market service providers to sustain the rapid development of a superior grade and quantity

 The Executive Committee elects

-officers at the fall meeting preceding each annual conference.
+officers at the annual membership meeting preceding each annual conference.

 The Communication Committee

--- publishes a quarterly newsletter to provide the most up-to-date information
+-- publishes the Association's newsletter to provide the most up-to-date information

 on current events eaffecting Paulownia production and marketing as well